 Manufacturing Pulp Packaging

 The general manufacturing process is the same for all types of pulp packaging.
-The biggest differences are in is the amount of automation and complexity of the machinery & tooling.
+The biggest differences are in is the amount of automation, raw materials and complexity of the machinery & tooling.

 The first step is to soak the raw materials in water and mix them until the right consistency of pulp is achieved.
 No waste water is generated in the manufacturing process; all excess water either evaporates during manufacturing or is returned to the system.

 The pulp part is formed to shape by custom designed tools.
 The tools are lowered into the pulp mixture and the water is pulled through the mesh with a vacuum.
 The upper tools press into the lower tools to help shape the pieces.
 Suction from the vacuum helps bind the fibers.
 After forming, the parts are wet and need to be dried.